gerardobolivar/horarios_app/README.md

 ## Demo

 This demo has restricted access.
-To get a full preview of the web application please contact me.
+Limited features are available.

 https://horarios-app.vercel.app/